SimplGy/simplgy.github.io/blog/_posts/2016-09-16-js-private-properties.md

 * **Private by Convention**: name private methods with an underscore. eg: `this._name`.
 But...
 It's just a convention.

 * **Private by scope, with method duplication**: put private variables in the Constructor/factory function *and* define all your privileged methods on `this`. eg: `this.greet = function(){}`.
 This is not the most efficient.
 It's probably not a performance issue in most situations, but I also don't think it "feels" architecturally correct.
-I feel like I *can* reuse something, I *should*.
+I feel like if I *can* reuse something, I *should*.

+---

 Recent studying has reminded me of two central truths needed to resolve this issue.